NDORMS DPhil & MSc by Research

 A novel arterial macrophage subset in atherosclerosis

 Obesity, insulin resistance, type 2 diabetes (T2D), and associated cardiovascular disease (CVD) often coexist clinically and constitute an epidemic global health problem.
 Metabolic diseases are associated with inflammation of metabolic and endocrine tissues.
 The molecular underpinnings of metabolic inflammation are ill defined but myeloid cells are believed to be central to the development of metabolic diseases (1).
 We have recently demonstrated that myeloid deficiency in Interferon Regulatory Factor (IRF)-5 protects from the pre-diabetic state of insulin resistance in diet-induced obesity (2).
-We have also observed that IRF5 deficiency reduces size of atherosclerotic lesions and selectively ablates a CD11c+ macrophage subset in the aorta (3), suggesting that IRF5 supports the maintenance of pro-inflammatory CD11c+ macrophages in metabolic disease.
+We have also developed models of atherosclerosis (3) and observed that IRF5 deficiency reduces size of atherosclerotic lesions and selectively ablates a CD11c+ macrophage subset in the aorta, suggesting that IRF5 supports the maintenance of pro-inflammatory CD11c+ macrophages in metabolic disease.
 This project aims to investigate the biology and molecular regulation of CD11c+ macrophages and how they function in atherosclerosis.
 The results will contribute to our understanding of the increased risk of atherosclerosis in patients with metabolic diseases and it will explore the fundamental molecular mechanisms regulating macrophage programming in metabolic inflammation.

 - Chawla A, Nguyen KD, Goh YP.
 Macrophage-mediated inflammation in metabolic disease.
 Nat Rev Immunol (2011) 11:738–49.